Difference Between Node.js vs Nginx

 Node.js is a JS runtime environment which is also an HTTP server with some event-driven features and has many drawbacks in terms of concurrency and high load or user requests to handle a large number of users concurrently.
 Nginx has the best performance in this case and it provides the best performance.
-Nginx is a fast web server which supports routing, static content etc., in an objectively faster time to provide the greater user experience.
+Nginx is a fast web server that supports routing, static content, etc., in an objectively faster time to provide the greater user experience.

 Nginx should be preferred in terms of high response rate especially in the case of large concurrent users where a large number of applications running on the same system.
 Also, multiple numbers of domains on a single system instance can be handled easily by using Nginx.

-This has a been a guide to the top differences between Node.js vs Nginx.
+This has been a guide to the top differences between Node.js vs Nginx.
 Here we also discuss the Nginx vs Node.js key differences with infographics, and comparison table.
 You may also have a look at the following Node.js vs Nginx articles to learn more –

 - Ruby vs Node-Which One Is Useful